rubenlagus/TelegramBotsDocumentation/Writerside/topics/Client-Jetty.md

 </dependency>
 ```

-Now you can create an instance of `JettyTelegramClient` with one of provided constructors:
+Now you can create an instance of `JettyTelegramClient` with one of constructors provided:
 ```java
 JettyTelegramClient(ObjectMapper objectMapper, HttpClient client, String botToken, TelegramUrl telegramUrl);
 JettyTelegramClient(HttpClient client, String botToken, TelegramUrl telegramUrl);